Lesson 1 - The Scientific Revolution

 As well as producing lots of exciting new ideas, the scientific revolution also produced a roll-call of heroic individuals who often lived through some dramatic times.

-The best place to begin is with the father of scientific revolution Galileo.
+The best place to begin is with one of the parents of scientific revolution Galileo.
 A little while ago I visited the Galileo museum in Florence.
-It is a beautiful museum with many beautiful exhibits.
-But for me this was the most impressive.
+It is an impressive place with many beautiful exhibits.
+But for me this was the most interesting.
 It didn't look like much and most people walked straight passed.
 This is Galileo's telescope, it might be argued that the scientific revolution began with this.

 |